airpick/studyNotes/Code/Web/cssNotes.md

 * `custom-name` is required; it is the name used for the variable during declaration.
 * `value` is optional; it is the fallback value used if the custom property is invalid.

+### 4.6 Psuedo-Class
+A pseudo-class is used to define a special state of an element, such as:

+* Style an element when a user mouses over it
+* Style visited and unvisited links differently
+* Style an element when it gets focus

+ex: `selector:pseudo-class {property: value;}`

+#### 4.6.1 `:root`
+When you create a variable, it is available for you to use inside the selector in which you create it.
+It also is available in any of that selector's descendants/children.
+This happens because CSS variables are inherited, just like ordinary properties.

+To make use of inheritance, CSS variables are often defined in the `:root` psuedo-class selector.

+`:root` is a pseudo-class selector that matches the root element of the document, usually the `html` element.
+By creating your variables in `:root`, they will be available globally and can be accessed from any other selector in the style sheet.

 ## 5 Properties
 ### 5.1 Colors `color`
 Colors are specified using predefined color names, or RGB, HEX, HSL, RGBA, HSLA values.